kintone-workshops/ai-kintone-gallery/README.md

 * ⚙️ Details: [Step 5 - Update customize-manifest.json with the App ID](./docs/Workshop_Steps.md#step-5---update-customize-manifestjson-with-the-app-id-)

 (4) Verify that the `npm run build` command was run before the `npm run upload`

+### ChatGPT API Key vs. DALL-E API Key

+The API keys are the same for both ChatGPT and DALL-E.
+If you already have an API key for ChatGPT, you can use the same one for DALL-E.

+If you do not have an API key, generate one by going to [OpenAI API's API keys setting page](https://platform.openai.com/account/api-keys).

 ### Not seeing a highlighted `TODO:`?
 Click the `Install` button on the VS Code pop-up message to install [TODO Highlight extension](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight).